Love is colourblind? The need for romantasy books becoming more diverse

 Visibility and Marketing

 While books like "Eternal Ones" by Namina Forna and "So Let Them Burn" by Kamila Cole are making waves, there's still a need for more prominent shelf space and marketing campaigns for diverse titles.
+These include making space for these books in local bookstares and even franchise bookstores.

-The Future of Romantasy
+The future of romantasy

-The data suggests a bright future for diverse Romantasy.
+The data suggests a bright future for diverse romantasy.
 If the trend continues, we can expect to see:

 More debut authors of colour breaking into the genre